TR94/battleships/README.md

 At the start of the game the player needs to input some information and then the first round of boards will be printed.
 During each round the player will make their guess, computer will randomise a guess and the results will be displayed with updated boards.

 ## Surface:
-With the game being played in the terminal, there is very little visual design features that can be incorporated into the game.
+With the game being played in the terminal, there are very little visual design features that can be incorporated into the game.
 For the boards there are several indications which are needed:
-- grid location
+* - individual grid location
 @ - ship, visual location of the ship, only used on the player board X - hit, ship that has been hit
 O - miss, grid location that didn’t hit a ship